 - Lear Corporation creates automotive interiors and electrical components for everyone from General Motors to BWM.
-In 2001, the company had retained over $1 billion in earnings and had a tangible asset value of negative $1.67 billion.
-It had a return on equity of 2.16 percent, which, at the time, was less than a passbook savings account paid.
+In 2001, the company had retained more than $1 billion in earnings and had a tangible asset value of negative $1.67 billion.
+It had a return on equity of 2.16 percent, which, at the time, was less than passbook savings account paid.
 The company was astronomically priced at 79.01 times earnings and had a market cap of $2.67 billion.
 In other words, shareholders effectively reinvested a billion dollars of their money back into the company in the form of retained earnings, and what did they receive in return?
 They owed $1.67 billion.
 That’s a bad investment.

 The Lear example deserves a closer look.
 You may be wondering how the company had a supposed book value of $23.77 per share, and yet the shareholders owed a billion and a half dollars.

 It is immediately apparent that shareholders would have been better off had the company paid out its earnings as dividends.
 Unfortunately, the economics of the company were so bad that, had the profits been paid out, the business probably would have gone bankrupt.